-I am the music and worship minister at Yakima Covenant Church in Yakima, Washington, a singer-songwriter, liturgist, poet, and writer.
+I have spent the better part of my life as a professional musician.
+Primarily, that has meant the fun and challenging world of church music.
+Most recently, I have transitioned out of my role as worship and music director for Yakima Covenant Church, Yakima, Washington to global service in Edinburgh, Scotland.
+I'm a singer-songwriter, liturgist, poet, and writer.
 I love words.
 I love to read them.
 I love to write them.
 Most of all, I love the many intersections, like a sacramental tapestry, of life, liturgy, literature, the arts, and spiritual formation...oh, and I love haggis.

 I have a new spiritual director.
 Her name is Lynn.
 She is a most perceptive lady, especially given how much I adore poetry.
 After our most recent spiritual direction session, she was compelled to send me this by way of follow up.
 Two things: find yourself an anam cara; a professional spiritual director or at least someone you trust to walk with you as you both walk with God.
 Secondly, look for the sacred in narrative and poetry.
 Next to creation and sacred writ, it is often the most meaningful manner by which the God of creation speaks to our souls.

 So then, Lynn, thanks for listening so attentively.

 Thank you, Mr. Lawrence for this poem which has always been a favourite.

 The writer must create from one, or both, of two places: intention, the rhythmic pounding of chain gang-style word production, regardless of circumstance or existential readiness and/or secondly, inspiration, generally obtained through the navigations of a life-lived and sopping up the genius of creators much greater than oneself.
 The clear lack of words posted to this site in recent months is evidence that I fail miserably in the former.
 This one, however, comes from having read some of the collected poems in the posthumous collection: “100 Poems” of Seamus Heaney.